 Now, I don’t pretend that he uses rhetoric as deliberately as, say, he uses women.
 But enough monkeys given enough typewriters will eventually reproduce Shakespeare.
 And occasionally this yellow-haired beast strings together an idea that an ancient Greek philosopher might recognize.
-Although if said philosopher were alive to witness the circus that passes for politics in this election cycle, he would promptly kill himself.
-And curse the forces that reanimated him, lest they do it again.
+Although if said philosopher were alive to witness the circus that passes for politics in this election cycle, he would promptly kill himself—after cursing the forces that reanimated him, lest they do it again.

 So when Trump says something like, “I could talk about X, but I’m not going to,” he is employing a rhetorical device.
 CNN identifies it as: